 If the login page is insecure, check if a secure version exists by adding https:// in front of the website address.
 You can also contact the website administrator and ask them to secure the connection.

 About insecure pages

+Tip: A secure connection will have "HTTPS" in the address bar, along with a gray lock icon"HTTPS" in the address bar, along with a lock icon .
 Pages that don’t transmit any private information can have an unencrypted connection (HTTP).
-It is not advised to enter private information, such as passwords, on a web page that shows HTTP in the address bar.
+But, it is advised not to enter private information, such as passwords.
 The information you enter can be stolen over this insecure connection.